albert-cyberhulk/Simple-Game/README.md

 ===========

-To use the game simply launch it
+To use the game simply launch it,

-Use "W" for jump, "A" for back and "D" for forward movement
+use "W" for jump, "A" for back and "D" for forward movement